Labor Department Sues Oracle For Paying White Men More

 The response is correct: "The complaint is politically motivated, based on false allegations, and wholly without merit."

 Merit is the biggest modifier in people's pay, and has been for decades.
 Equal opportunity has been the law several decades now.
 More women graduate college than men, and have been superior in terms of years of education for quite some time now.
 The Gender pay gap has been debunked so often that I honestly question the sanity of people who continue to argue that it exists.
-US Departmen
+US Department of Labor data shows that women make more than men with the same qualifications and work habits, not less.

+Simple questions answer the issue easily.
+If women work for less than men, why does any company run by a man hire a man?
+I'm really tired of this leftist religion being crammed down everyone's throats.
+Yes, it has become a religion.

 Re: (Score:2)